Photo: Jules Verne Times Two / Wikimedia Commons

 Price: €400–2,500/night | Location: Rua de Santa Catarina 1, Príncipe Real

-Verride Palácio is the most extraordinary heritage conversion in Lisbon — the extraordinary 19th-century palace (the Palácio Santa Catarina, the most impressive azulejo (blue tile) façade in Lisbon — the entire exterior covered in the extraordinary blue-and-white tile panels depicting pastoral and historical scenes), the extraordinary 19 rooms (each unique, the extraordinary antique furnishings and contemporary Portuguese art), and the extraordinary rooftop pool (the finest hotel pool in the Lisbon historic center, with the extraordinary view over the Tejo and the Príncipe Real neighborhood).
+Verride Palácio is Lisbon’s great heritage conversion: the 19th-century Palácio Santa Catarina, whose entire exterior is covered in blue-and-white azulejo panels depicting pastoral and historical scenes — the most impressive tiled façade in the city.
+The 19 rooms are each unique, mixing antique furnishings with contemporary Portuguese art, and the rooftop pool is the best in the historic center, looking over the Tejo and the Príncipe Real neighborhood.

 The Lumiares — Príncipe Real Apartments